Accessibility guidance for: - Design

 • If the target page heading is too long, shorten it but use words from it so that users can predict where the link will take them.

-• Avoid ambiguous phrases such as "click here", "read more" and "find out more".
-It's OK to say: "Read more about how to deal with stress."
+• Avoid ambiguous phrases such as "click here" or "read more".
+Be specific, for example: "Learn more about how to deal with stress."

 • If the link goes to a document, include the file type and size in the link phrase.
 For example: "Link name (PDF, 200KB)".